waimea-bsjenner/200dtd-course-planner-project/docs/1-sprint-1-prototype.md

 > Visually show done steps and possibly fully done topics (e.g. greyed out)

-Replace this text with notes about what you did to test the UI flow and the outcome of the testing.
+I changed all the assignments to steps, I removed the due date, and I added several url columns to the steps table, and added a done column to the topics and steps table

 ### Changes / Improvements